 Once you have the engagement rate, you can start to analyze and understand what the number actually means and whether it is good or bad.
 Below is an industry standard guideline so you can benchmark results:

 - Less than 1% = low engagement rate

 - Between 1% and 3.5% = average/good engagement rate

 - Between 3.5% and 6% = high engagement rate

 - Above 6% = very high engagement rate

 In summary, as an industry standard, an engagement rate on Instagram between 1% and 3% is generally good, it is the average we see on an influencer's profile.
 If the engagement rate is higher than 3%, that is a good sign that their audience is very engaged with their content, and if it is below 1%, it means their audience as a whole is not very engaged with their content.

 Keep in mind, a number of things influence engagement rate on Instagram, such as the time of each individual post, the frequency of posting, the number of followers, the content and messaging and the Instagram algorithm (and the limitations that sometimes come with it).

 So when you are deciding what influencer to work with, or comparing a cohort of influencers, make sure you consider engagement rate.
 It's an important metric to consider and should not be ignored when choosing influencers for your campaign.

-If you have any questions about engagement rates on Instagram, you can email email@example.com to chat with our team any time.
+If you have any questions about engagement rates on Instagram, get in touch to chat with our team any time.